gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Razi shook his head.
 "We cannot outrun crossbows.
 Keep going."

 They reached the tree line long minutes later.
 "This way," Razi whispered once they were standing.
-He bent branches out of their way and releasing them slowly instead of letting them snap back into place.
+He bent branches out of their way, releasing them slowly instead of letting them snap back into place.
 Erileine moved gingerly, testing the ground with each step before putting her weight down.
 She had hunted rabbits this way since she was eight years old.
 She had never expected to be the one being hunted.

 They reached a rectangular patch where the replanted trees were only